tjaffrel/Deep-HP-tutorial/README.md

 We provide 6 examples that encompass the basics of Deep-HP inputs witch which you can do almost everything you want.
 They are located in `/home/user/.../tinker-hp/GPU/examples/`.
 Some toy machine learning potential models are located in `/home/user/.../tinker-hp/GPU/ml_models/`.

 * **Example 1:** <br />
-*Objective:* Perform machine learning potential simulation - on the full system. <br />
+:green_circle: *Objective:* Perform machine learning potential simulation - on the full system. <br />
 Simulation parameter: NPT with montecarlo barostat, velocity-verlet integrator and ANI2X potential. <br />
 <ins>Command</ins>: `mpirun -np 1 ../bin/dynamic_ml.mixed Deep-HP_example1 1000 0.2 100 4 300 1` <br />